belovm96/chord-detection/README.md

 A Tool for Chord Sequence Detection

 ## Motivation
-Musical community has been in need of a chord trascription software for some time, and I decided to use my skills in Software Development, AI, Signal Processing, and Music Theory to automate this.
+Musical community has been in need of a chord trascription software for some time.
+Thus, I decided to use my skills in Software Development, AI, Signal Processing, and Music Theory to automate music chord transcription.

 I would like to give credit to Filip Korzeniowski whose [research paper](https://arxiv.org/pdf/1612.05082.pdf) was implemented and integrated into this application.